CoNarrative/framework-x/site/src/content/intro.md

    creates for them, or fill in holes the framework doesn't.
 4. **Approachable** The API is small and defined in terms of simple functions.
 There are few framework-specific concepts.
-5. **Flexible** The framework's design permits global state access and event dispatch from all components and event handlers and avoids making developers feel unnecessarily restricted when writing code.
+5. **Flexible** The framework's design permits global state access and event dispatch from all components and event handlers.
+Developers should not feel unnecessarily restricted when writing code.
-6. **Composable** Events and effects are expressed as data structures.
-   They can be manipulated with Javascript the same as any other data.
+6. **Composable** The API is functional and data-driven.
+Data structures representing events and effects can be combined and uncombined the same as any JSON data.
 7. **Extensible** You can add your own effects and use them from event handlers.
 You can redefine built-in effects like `db` and `dispatch` if you choose.
 Because effects are data structures, it's easy to